glacials/twos.dev/src/cold/meta.md

 which more or less performs a `git mv src/{cold,warm}/DOCUMENT.md` plus chips.

+Winter also handles all the static generation.
+Writing my own generator was an important step in building longevity into twos.dev because I often switch tools when I discover a small feature I want but don't have (put simply: "oo shiny") and that switching of tools is what eventually erodes the content.

+Many static site generators are open source, but I'll often prefer to switch tools than learn how to contribute if the barrier to entry contribution is high, such as a language I don't like writing or an overly complex architecture.

+Writing the generator myself guarantees that barrier is minimal.
+Writing it in Go is a guarantee the code will not rot quickly or fall into dependency hell after a few years without attention.

+### Post-freeze

-From here I may also take one final step of permanently converting the source document to HTML if I find myself building more than a little code into it.
-I can always embed HTML in the Markdown, but taking this extra step gives me all my editor doodads and hardens the file against future changes to preprocessing.
+After freezing my content I may also take one final step of permanently rendering it to HTML if I've built more than a little code into it.
+Sure I can always embed HTML in Markdown, but taking this extra step gives me all my editor doodads and hardens the file against future changes to preprocessing.

 ```sh
 winter build